Kcorb95/Postman-Supernova-Program-Resources/pages/contributions/Current-Contributions.md

 - May.
 6th: [Performance Testing Using Postman App](https://youtu.be/V6dwjg0qrUk) by Saravanan Seenivasan
 - May.
 16th: [Fun with Chat GPT API](https://www.linkedin.com/posts/intive_webinar-fun-with-chatgpt-api-parte-2-activity-7063910307903004672-ceae/) by Fabián Feld
 - May.
 21st: [Verify HTML Value Using cheerio.js | Web Scraping Using cheerio.js](https://youtu.be/2IUA5rc7PmI) by Md Moeen Ajaz Khan
+- May.
+21st: [How To Import Swagger in Postman for API Testing](https://youtu.be/kl0EBu4nROk) by Md Moeen Ajaz Khan

 ## 2022
 - Jan.
 8th: [Getting Started with Postman for Beginners in Backend Development](https://drive.google.com/file/d/1G3PRCh02T8VUm7PD7tHya6YFll5yucjB/view?usp=sharing) by Deborah Emeni